 As for my half of this conundrum; I’m trying to focus on the fact that he knows all these wooden puzzles by heart because he has gotten down on his knees dozens of times to put them back together again with our children.
 I’m trying to become softer, to fit into places I’ve never been before and learn to mold myself to a new, better shape so that it might complement this new structure because I love this structure.

 Right now, we are both being forged by the fires of change and I won’t lie, it hurts.
 It hurts like hell.
-There is no definitive answers as to what shape we’re going to be in when we emerge from this crucible but because we’re here together, my hope is that we’ll find a way to fit together again.
-There are pieces coming together as I write this.
+There is no definitive answers as to what shape we’re going to be in when we emerge from this crucible, but because we’re here together, my hope is that we’ll find a way to fit together again.
+There are a few pieces coming together as I write this.

 We’re trying like hell.
 And that’s got to be worth something… right?